EUSMAT wants to connect the world and work with partners all over the world. Explore. Materials. Worldwide.

 be innovative in new learning concepts and techniques by taking advantage of new available technologies.

-EUSMAT supports this department in working with an experienced consortium of renowned European universities in the field of Materials Science and Engineering.
-We collaborate with a versatile network of contacts in third countries, based on a partnership with the Humboldt Foundation.
+EUSMAT supports the department in working with an experienced consortium of renowned European universities in the field of Materials Science and Engineering.
+EUSMAT collaborates with a versatile network of partners worldwide.

 We maintain a network of industrial partners interested in collaboration with the university network in aspects such as education, further training and qualification of international, employable leaders.